joshayoung/testing-principles-with-xamarin/unit-testing.md

 * GIVEN: I have Fody setup and configured.
 * THEN: I should not write a test for the property change event.

-(this constitutes testing the "plugin" and serves little purpose)
+(This constitutes testing the "plugin" and serves little purpose.)

 ```csharp
     public class Die : INotifyPropertyChanged